ovmuller/TRIPpy/README.md

 ## Download

-This is the latest version of the model called TRIPpy v2.0.
-Download any version from [releases](https://github.com/ovmuller/TRIPpy/releases).
+The latest and previous versions can be downloaded from [releases](https://github.com/ovmuller/TRIPpy/releases).

 ## New features of the latest version: